Asian shares mostly higher, defying Facebook-led tech slump

 ANALYST'S VIEWPOINT: "The Bank of Japan has a mandate to focus on financial stability as well as inflation.
 Some argue that sustained ultra-loose policy could generate unwelcome financial risks and so it should be reversed even if inflation remains well below target," Marcel Thieliant of Capital Economics said in a commentary.
 But he added, "it would take far more than a further few months of stronger wage or inflation data to convince us that a change in stance was a possibility in the next couple of years."

-ENERGY: Benchmark U.S. crude lost 13 cents to $69.48 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude rose 4 cents to $69.65 per barrel in electronic trading on the New York Mercantile Exchange.
 It picked up 31 cents to settle at $69.61 per barrel on Thursday.
-Brent crude, used to price international oils, retreated by 3 cents to $75.09.
+Brent crude, used to price international oils, gained 6 cents to $75.18.
+It added 61 cents in London to close at $74.54.